The start of our Trip

 We always find ourselves humbled by what people created so many years ago.

 After so much sightseeing we need a big good (late) lunch and so we took the bus to Ortaköy.
-When we were in Paris for the Ryder Cup, we had burgers one night and met three turkish people who were sitting next to us.
-We chatted for a while and they recommended Biber Burger to us as best burger place in Istanbul.
+When we were in Paris for the Ryder Cup, we had burgers one night and met three Turkish people who were sitting next to us.
+We chatted for a while and they recommended Biber Burger to us as the best burger place in Istanbul.
 So we decided to try it out and had a fantastic burger there.
-Afterwards we went on a little walk along the Bosphorus and found a nice coffee place where we ended up having coffee and cake.
+Afterward, we went on a little walk along the Bosphorus and found a nice coffee place where we ended up having coffee and cake.

 We end the day in Ortaköy.
 Ortaköy is famous for its Kumpir, which is what we originally wanted to have for dinner.
 Kumpir is a baked potato that can be filled with as many various ingredients as desired.
 Several Kumpir stalls line the streets, and the vendors really smell a customer when they see James.
 Everyone waves and calls and wants him to buy a Kumpir from them.
 Unfortunately, we must disappoint them all, as we are still so full after the burger and cake.